 1. Technical limitation - Third-party cookies

 When the widget code is inserted into the web, an iFrame is generated with the content of the promotion.
-The contents of an iFrame are third party content on the web, this means that the promotion cookies become third party cookies on the client's website.
+The content of an iFrame is third party content on the web, and this means that the promotion cookies become third party cookies on the client's website.

 Easypromos generates applications with interactive content, and in order to do this, cookies are necessary elements to be able to provide the following functionalities:

 - In promotions with Login, cookies allow the creation and maintenance of a participating user session.

 - For the control of CSFR (Cross Site Request Forgery) in the user registry.
 It is a control against one of the main vulnerabilities in web registration forms.

 - Cookies are essential elements for the fraud controls of the participants in the games, registrations, questionnaires, etc.